 If you are planning a visit in the summer months, avoid congested areas like Brandywine Boardwalk and consider hiking down to the quieter Brandywine Gorge area.
 The metropolitan sections of the park, such as Viaduct Park, Bedford Reservation, and Brecksville Reservation, are also worth a visit if you want to avoid crowds.

-Best Non-Hiking Activities in Cuyahoga Valley
+Best Things to Do in Cuyahoga Valley

 Ride the Train Through the Valley

 The Cuyahoga Valley Scenic Railroad runs from Rockside Station to Akron, passing by historic and scenic sites along the way.
 Take a round-trip ride or hike or bike the Towpath and use the train to take you back to your starting point.
 The schedule varies by season so be sure to go online before planning your adventure.
 Hop on board for a relaxing and enjoyable way to see the park as it weaves through the Cuyahoga Valley and along the Cuyahoga River!